 All we need is a survey plan of the site and we can help you choose the ideal house layout for your section.
 If a survey plan is not available then most Council GIS websites will have sufficient information for an initial assessment.
 For more information check out our Process page.

 Yes.
-A 100 tonne crane will lift them around 20 metres and in Wellington and Auckland there are 350 tonne cranes which can lift them around 35-40 metres.
+A 100 tonne crane will lift them around 20 meters and in Wellington and Auckland, there are 350 tonne cranes which can lift them around 35-40 meters.
 Costs are dependent upon individual circumstances.

-Matrix currently offer three two-storey options.
+Matrix currently offers three two-storey options.
 The floor plans for these units can be found under the Our Modules page.

-Its 2.4 metres.
+It's 2.4 meters.
 We don't make a higher stud as it would affect the height for transport.